nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

       Section Name:  http
 ```

-If a resource has any errors relating to its configuration or relation to other resources, it is likely that those errors will be contained within the status.
+If a resource has errors relating to its configuration or relationship to other resources, they can likely be read in the status.
 The `ObservedGeneration` in the status should match the `ObservedGeneration` of the resource.
-Otherwise, this could mean that the resource wasn't processed yet or the status failed to update.
+Otherwise, this could mean that the resource hasn't been processed yet or that the status failed to update.

 ##### Events

-Events may be created by NGINX Gateway Fabric or other Kubernetes components that could indicate system or configuration issues.
+Events created by NGINX Gateway Fabric or other Kubernetes components could indicate system or configuration issues.
 To see events:

 ```shell
 kubectl get events [-n namespace]